How to conduct a great mid-year review | Tips & framework

 To stay performance-driven, your employees need more than just an annual review to effectively meet their goals, stay motivated and engaged, and incorporate feedback into their work.
 When 95%* of managers say they’re unhappy with the traditional way of doing things (i.e., yearly performance reviews that don’t focus on development), organizations need to shake things up.

-In development-focused mid-year reviews (conducted twice a year), employees can bring up roadblocks and get guidance on how to get back on track with their goals — instead of only receiving feedback after problems went too far.
+Development-focused mid-year reviews (conducted twice a year) go beyond simply tracking employee performance.
+Employees can bring up roadblocks and get guidance on how to get back on track with their goals — instead of only receiving feedback after problems went too far.
 They’re also excellent ways for managers to continuously assess internal processes, provide critical feedback, and build engagement.

 Here’s a brief comparison of annual performance reviews and mid-year performance reviews: